American States With 4 Letters

 • Early Inhabitants: Before European settlement, Iowa was home to various Native American tribes, including the Ioway, Sauk, Fox, and Sioux, each leaving a lasting legacy on the land.

 • Settlement and Growth: Iowa's rapid growth began in the 19th century, driven by westward expansion and the fertile soil ideal for agriculture.
-The state became a pivotal agricultural center, contributing significantly to the nation's food supply.
+The state became a important agricultural center, contributing significantly to the nation's food supply.

 • Civil War and Beyond: Iowa played a significant role in the American Civil War, contributing significantly to the Union cause.
 Post-war, the state experienced continued growth and development, diversifying its economy beyond agriculture.